pchapin/clac/README.md

 ### macOS

++ Using Visual Stdio Code.

 + Using XCode and the provided ... (*Finish Me!*)

 ### Linux

++ Using Visual Studio Code.

 + Using Code::Blocks and the provided `clac.workspace` file.
 This build configuration is not tested regularly, and may need some adjustments before it will work.
 Also see the comments